-My uncle Eugene was leader and pianist in the Glasgow Jazz band "TEDDY'S".
+My uncle Eugene was leader and pianist in the Glasgow Jazz band "TEDDY'S" and played in and around the city for many years.
 While I never had the pleasure of meeting him, I've grown up listening to proud stories told by my mum of her musical big brother!

 Years after his father Eugene had passed, his son Stephen discovered old reel tape recordings his dad had made and had them digitalised, then shared these with the family to enjoy.